Canon R6 vs T7i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R6 and Canon EOS Rebel T7i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The Canon R6 is a recent model that features in the current product line-up of Canon.
-In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
+The R6 is a recent model that features in the current product line-up of Canon.
+In contrast, the T7i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the R6 and T7i can be found, respectively, in the Canon R6 Manual (free pdf) or the online Canon T7i Manual.

 So how do things add up?
 Is the Canon R6 better than the Canon T7i or vice versa?
 The listing below highlights the relative strengths of the two models.